VikasTiwari14/RentsForCents/README.md

 2. Install Latest version of node.js

 3. In the parent folder, open cmd or powershell or bash and `Run`:

 ```bash
     cd frontend/
     npm install
 ```

-4. Again, In the parent folder, open cmd or powershell or bash and `Run`:
+4. Again, In the parent folder, open another cmd or powershell or bash and `Run`:

 ```bash
     cd backend/
     npm install
 ```

 4. The application will be deployed on the local machine.

 ## Run Locally

 1. In the parent folder, open cmd or powershell or bash and `Run`:

 ```bash
     cd frontend/
     npm start
 ```

 2. Again, In the parent folder, open another cmd or powershell or bash and `Run`:

 ```bash
     cd backend/